Introduction: Telepresence Robot: Basic Platform (Part 2)

 To make this work, a standard servo is attached to the selfie stick.
 Rods extending from the servo horn are attached to the bracket which is holding the phone.
 When the servo horn rotates, the phone holder rotates to mirror this motion.
 This allows the phone to be tilted up and down.
 It is a very simple and effective mechanism.

-Once again, the full parts list is specified in the previous lesson.
+Once again, the full parts list is specified in the previous instructable.

 Here are are the parts you will need to continue building the second half of this project:

 (x1) Standard servo

 (x1) 1/2" ceiling plate flange